aditi30-stack/CraveWave/README.md

 npm test
 or
 yarn test

+##Note:
+Swiggy Api keeps changing so while running, there might be some issues.
+Always use updated Swiggy Api.

 ## Contribution
 Contributions are welcome!
 If you'd like to improve CraveWave or add new features, feel free to fork the repository, create a new branch, and submit a pull request.